Monitoring and Evidence

 What is the SHELAA?

-The Strategic Housing and Economic Land Availability Assessment (SHELAA) provides information on a range of potential housing sites and gives an indication of how dwelling requirements could potentially be met.
+The Strategic Housing and Economic Land Availability Assessment (SHELAA) provides information on a range of potential housing sites and sites for other uses which gives an indication of how development requirements could potentially be met on the ground.

-Paragraph 159 of the National Planning Policy Framework (NPPF) requires local planning authorities (LPAs) to prepare a Strategic Housing Land Availability Assessment (SHLAA) to establish realistic assumptions about the availability, suitability, and the likely economic viability of land to meet the identified need for housing over the plan period.
-Paragraph 161 (second bullet point) identifies the advantages of carrying out land assessments for housing and economic development in tandem, to ensure that sides can be considered for the most appropriate use.
+Paragraph 159 of the National Planning Policy Framework (NPPF) requires local planning authorities (LPAs) to prepare and make available such information to establish realistic assumptions about the availability, suitability, and the likely economic viability of land to meet the identified need for housing over the plan period.

 Please see below the 2017 SHELAA, this SHELAA updates and replaces the earlier Strategic Housing Land Availability Assessment (SHLAA) and has been expanded to also include economic uses for sites.
 All sites previously considered within the SHLAA reports are now considered within the SHELAA.